Bobby Brown Jr., the son of singer Bobby Brown, dies at 28 - KESQ

 Officers with the Los Angeles Police Department responded to a call for a medical emergency on Wednesday around 1:50 p.m., spokesman Jeff Lee confirmed to CNN.

-Brown Jr. was pronounced deceased at the scene.
+Brown Jr. was pronounced dead at the scene.
 No foul play is suspected, Lee added.

-In a statement to CNN, Nick Szatmari, the agent for Brown senior, said he had “no comment” regarding the death.
+Brown Jr. was “not feeling well a couple days before his death” and had experienced flu-like symptoms, according to a statement from Bobby Brown’s attorney.

+“Please keep my family in your prayers at this time,” Brown said in a statement.
+“Losing my son at this point in our lives has devastated my family.
+There are no words to explain the pain.”

 Years of loss and grief